zhlhaohao/deepwiki-open/README.md

 docker-compose up
 ```

+For detailed instructions on using DeepWiki with Ollama and Docker, see [Ollama Instructions](Ollama-instruction.md).

 > 💡 **Where to get these keys:**
 > - Get a Google API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
 > - Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)